schuhva/Music-Generation/doc/releases/2.05/Base_01.rst

         interval = np.random.choice(intvl, size=1, p=prob_intvl)
         return interval[0]

-**aceptance** decides with an Metropolis-Hasting Algorythem wheter the Proposed not is acepted.
+**acceptance** decides with an Metropolis-Hasting Algorithm whether the Proposed not is accepted.

 .. code:: python3